roost-io/ecserver/README.md

 Voting application contains various frontend and backend microservices.
 These microservices are deployed and are available over ingress in Roost Cluster.

+### ECserver

+An backend app written in Golang for election-commission to store list of candidates.

 ### Voter

 An frontend application written in node to allow participants to vote.